Language Hub

 This page is built for learners who want global communication.
 Instead of broad browsing, start with a language-specific practice lane and join conversations that match your speaking objective.

-Current English activity includes 5 active rooms and 5 active hosts.
-Most discussion demand clusters around Daily Life, giving you a practical route to train consistency, listening speed, and spoken clarity.
+Current English activity includes 4 active rooms and 4 active hosts.
+Most discussion demand clusters around core conversation topics, giving you a practical route to train consistency, listening speed, and spoken clarity.

 Language Signals